Pawel1894/number-to-local-currency/README.md

 ## Examples

-Simple usage
+Simple usage:

 ```js
 format(993.43); // when user is in USA - formatting number to US currency with US formatting  output: $ 999.43
 format(993.43); // when user is in Poland - formatting number to Polish currency with US formatting  output: PLN 999.43
 ```

-When changing default formatting type, all formats type must be compatible with javascript's Intl
+When changing default formatting type, all format types must be compatible with JavaScript's Intl:

 ```js
 format(993.43, "fr"); // formatting number to polish currency with french formatting  output: 993,43 PLN